Bank of America takes tax hit, vows longer-term boost

 Revenue rose at three of its four businesses, pushing total revenue up about 2 percent to $20.69 billion.
 Non-interest expenses fell 1 percent.

-Bank of America’s trading revenue was down compared with a year earlier when investors actively changed positions around the U.S. elections, but the 13 percent drop in bond trading was shallower than falls at JPMorgan Chase & Co (JPM.N) and Citigroup Inc (C.N).
+Bank of America’s trading revenue was down compared with a year earlier when investors actively changed positions around the U.S. elections, but the 13 percent drop in bond trading was shallower than falls at JPMorgan Chase & Co and Citigroup Inc.

 Goldman Sachs, which is heavily reliant on trading, reported a 50 percent slide in trading fixed income, commodities and currencies on Wednesday.

-Bank of America’s quarterly results were also hit by a $292 million charge for single-name loss, which a source familiar with the situation said was related to troubled South African furniture retailer Steinhoff International (SNHJ.J).
+Bank of America’s quarterly results were also hit by a $292 million charge for single-name loss, which a source familiar with the situation said was related to troubled South African furniture retailer Steinhoff International.

 The company’s woes have rippled through Wall Street with Citigroup and JPMorgan booking losses of $130 million and $143 million, respectively, and more pain is expected when European banks start reporting results in the coming weeks.